 If you were previously on hemodialysis and have a dialysis catheter, it may be removed before you are discharged from the hospital.
-If it is not removed before discharge, arrangements will be made to have it removed.
+If it is not removed prior to discharge, arrangements will be made when you are in the clinic to have it removed.